danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ```

 ### Seed Data

 This task will import json files and transform them into target data for our database.

-All seed files live in the `seeds` folder.
+All seed files live in the `db/seeds` folder.

-In our task we should have DSL to specific each seed file and its expected group word name.
+In our task we should have DSL to specify each seed file and its expected group word name.

 ```json
 [